moseschmiedel/bachelor-thesis/text/thesis.typ

 To estimate the power consumption of the implemented localization system.
 The current drawn at a fixed voltage (#text_qty(5, "V")) of one node was measured in different operating modes.
 This measurement was conducted by connecting a multimeter in series with lab bench power supply and the device.
 The power supply was configured to provide a fixed voltage of #text_qty(5, "V").
-Special firmware with hardcoded operating modes was used to eliminate as much other influences as possible.
+Special firmware with hard-coded operating modes was used to eliminate as many other influences as possible.
 #v(-.2em)
 #figure(
     caption: "Power consumption",